madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

-Define the polynominal models to be explored:
+Define the polynomial models to be explored:

 ```julia